POLDER-Crew/Best-Practices-schema.org/Documentation/Best_Practice_Guide.md

 #### Guidance

-- Repositories need to update the end date routinely, thouh not more often than once per day
+- Repositories need to update the end date routinely, though not more often than once per day
   - Fundamentally this means that if you are automatically updating your data, you should be automatically updating its metadata as well!

 ### Discontinuous, cyclical or seasonal data